eosnetworkfoundation/grant-framework/applications/fundle.md

   - If so, how is your project different?
   - If not, are there similar projects in related ecosystems?

-As far as we know not, there is only rally and deso who are applying a token bonding curve mechanism for community building of influencers.
+To the best of our knowledge not, there is only rally and deso who are applying a token bonding curve mechanism for community building of influencers.

 ## Team